-Downright painful to think about the women who fought for their vote and their freedom in the nineteenth-century.
-Women were kept in the kitchen, away from the real world, but they were cunning, seeking education, politics, they formed organizations for freedom.
-Women worked for our future.
-Twentieth century, Billie Jean King, Gloria Steinem, Florence Nightingale. it’s a big list.
+It’s downright painful to think about the women who fought for their vote and their freedom in the nineteenth-century.
+Women were kept in the kitchen, away from the real world, but they were cunning, seeking education, politics, and forming organizations to fight collectively.
+Among those who worked for our future are twentieth-century, Billie Jean King, Gloria Steinem, and nineteenth-century, Florence Nightingale, it’s a long list of women.

-Civil War, bloodiest war of all.
-What do you think of when you think about that war?
-Think about the strong women left behind to work, to survive, to raise the kids?
+What do you think of when you think about the Civil War, the bloodiest war of all?
+What about the strong women left behind to work, to survive, to raise the kids?
 Acknowledged finally, women veterans are recognized.

 So what happened?
 Has slavery disappeared?
 No, slavery still comes in many forms, caused by greed and passion for excess.
 Women are working hard to break the mold.
 Are we there yet?
 Are you part of the Me-Too fight?
 We still have work to do, do you agree?